 Autumn is fully underway as the sun starts to set earlier and the temperature drops but that doesn’t mean there’s little fun to be had.
-With awesome festivities such as Oktoberfest and Halloween taking place this month, it means we needn’t have to stay indoors.
+With awesome festivities such as Halloween taking place this month, it means we needn’t have to stay indoors.
 Plus, October is bursting with events and performances for you to indulge in, let alone the food and drink.
 So, without further ado, here’s our guide to the best things to do in Glasgow to make for an epic October.

 2. Visit this spooky immersive event with thrilling rides

-It’s October which which means seasonal events like Halloween and Bonfire Night are creeping our way, plus the huge countdown to Christmas.
+It’s October which means seasonal events like Halloween and Bonfire Night are creeping our way, plus the huge countdown to Christmas.
 But first on the agenda for autumn has to be Halloween.
 Whether you’re doing it for the ‘gram or just absolutely love getting your carve on, there are a number of pumpkin patches near Glasgow you can visit this autumn.
 From the start of October through to Halloween, pumpkin patches near Glasgow will not only be brimming with pumpkins but also plenty of activities to get involved in from carving to photoshoots with your produce.
 Check out the best pumpkin patches near Glasgow where you can pick your own pumpkins here.

-This year, GlasGLOW is bringing The Land That Time Forgot back to life, questioning the true meaning of existence and survival.
-Between October 26 and November 13, [trackLink link_url=”https://glasgowbotanicgardens.co.uk/“]Glasgow Botanic Gardens[/trackLink] will be transformed into the prehistoric tundra where dinosaurs and active volcanoes will prove that time does not have amnesia.
+is bringing back Ghostbusters questioning the true meaning of existence and life beyond death.
+Between October 27 and November 12, Glasgow Botanic Gardens will be transformed into the spooky world of the beloved Ghostbusters.
 The adventure trail will take up to 70 minutes, bringing chills and thrills to guests of all ages as well as some feel-good interactive light installations.

 Embrace the spooky season with a ghostly journey around one of the most haunted cities in the world.
 This hair-raising tour sends you around Glasgow to uncover clues and find out all sorts of sinister stories about the buildings that are brimming with a dark history.
 Kicking off from Glasgow Central Station, the 65-minute experience sends you to 14 different locations, each one more haunting than the last.
 Make sure to enlist the brightest minds you know and brush up on your Sherlock, you’ll need all the help you get as you search the city for answers.